 - Testing.
 The Zulip automated tests all run automatically when you submit a pull request, but you can also run them all in your development environment following the instructions in the testing docs.
 You can also try out our new desktop client, which is in alpha; we’d appreciate testing and feedback.

 - Developer Documentation.
 Zulip has a growing collection of developer documentation on Read The Docs.
 Recommended reading for new contributors includes the directory structure and new feature tutorial.
 You can also improve Zulip.org.

 - Mailing lists and bug tracker.
 Zulip has a development discussion mailing list and uses GitHub issues .
 There are also lists for the Android and iOS apps.
 Feel free to send any questions or suggestions of areas where you’d love to see more documentation to the relevant list!
 Please report any security issues you discover to email@example.com.

 - App codebases.
-This repository is for the Zulip server and web app (including most integrations).
-The beta React Native mobile app, Java Android app (see our mobile strategy), new Electron desktop app, and legacy Qt-based desktop app are all separate repositories.
+This repository is for the Zulip server and web app (including most integrations); the desktop, Android, and iOS apps, are separate repositories, as are our experimental React Native iOS app and alpha Electron desktop app.

 - Translations.
 Zulip is in the process of being translated into 10+ languages, and we love contributions to our translations.
 See our translating documentation if you’re interested in contributing!

 How to get involved with contributing to Zulip¶